neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/08-configuration-options.md

     path: 'neo-one/contracts',
     // Set this to true if you want the compile command to output JSON.
     json: true,
-    // Set this to true if you want the compile command to output AVM.
+    // Set this to true if you want the compile command to output a Nef (Neo Executable Format 3) file.
-    avm: false,
+    nef: false,
     // Set this to true if you want the compile command to output additional debug information.
     debug: false,
     // Set this to true if you want the compile command to output the AVM in a human-readable format for debugging (requires debug: true).